Premnishok-Muhilan/password-reset-frontend/README.md

 2. Run `npm install` to install the dependencies
 3. Run `npm run dev` to start the application

-## Usage

-The application displays a list of todos.
-You can add a new todo, mark a todo as completed, and delete a todo.

-## License

-This project is licensed under the MIT license.

-The Backend API for this application can be found [here](https://nodejs-day4-session.onrender.com/api/v1).

 ## Author

 This application was created by Prem.

-## Acknowledgements

-This application was created as part of the Full Stack Developer course at [Guvi](https://www.guvi.in/).

-## Project Workflow

-### Project Requirements:

-- View a list of todos
-- Add a new todo
-- Mark a todo as completed
-- Delete a todo
-- Update a todo description and status

-### Views:

-[x] Home Page

-- [x] Header
-- [x] Navigation
-- [x] Todo List
-- [x] Add Todo Form